 That was obviously not his doing.
 Four other owners passed over him for various reasons.

-And now the muscular, 51-pound Whippet, owned by Lindsay Gluth and Matt Manetti, of Michigan City, Indiana, is America’s No. 1 speed demon earlier this month after winning Fastest Dogs USA on ESPN and a week later the American Kennel Club’s Fast CAT Invitational in Florida.
+And now the muscular, 51-pound Whippet, owned by Lindsay Gluth and Matt Manetti, of Michigan City, Indiana, is America’s No. 1 speed demon once again after winning the 2022 Fastest Dogs USA, which aired on ABC on September 25, 2022.

 “It was certainly a week to remember,” a radiant Gluth says.
 “We love that he has been able to do all these things, and do them well.
 Even better, he has never been injured or hurt playing all the sports he loves.”